MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-aks.md

 ### Use the REST API to deploy the Defender sensor

-To install the 'SecurityProfile' on an existing cluster with the REST API, run the following PUT command:
+To install `securityProfile` on an existing cluster by using the REST API, run the following `PUT` command:

 ```rest
 PUT https://management.azure.com/subscriptions/{{Subscription Id}}/resourcegroups/{{Resource Group}}/providers/Microsoft.Kubernetes/connectedClusters/{{Cluster Name}}/providers/Microsoft.KubernetesConfiguration/extensions/microsoft.azuredefender.kubernetes?api-version=2020-07-01-preview